 Administrators can limit different users’ permissions right down to the client level.
 Freedcamp also offers time tracking, templates, and invoicing.

 Its collaboration features are awesome.
 Users will never be behind because Freedcamp makes sure to add notifications everywhere when there’s an update (and they’re innocuous, like a Facebook notification, so they don’t get in the way).
-There is no mobile app, but Freedcamp has optimized its website for mobile use.
+Freedcamp has optimized its website for mobile use and offers an iOS app.

 Reviewers have claimed that there is a small learning curve on site navigation.
-Others have noted that they are unable to save multiple milestones at once.
-In addition, there is no mobile app as of now, but the company is planning to launch an app for iOS soon.
-There are some missing features as well, including Gantt charts, task dependencies, recurrence, and subtasks.
+There are some missing features as well, including Gantt charts, task dependencies, and recurring tasks.

 (Used Freedcamp?
 Leave a review!)

 For all of the free options available, many small businesses may want to consider upgrading to paid versions for more users, expanded functionality, and better customer support.
 Thankfully, most of the leading products are pretty cheap.
-Smartsheet, for example, offers their Team membership at $39 a month, and Mavenlink offers its basic services for just $4 a month per user.
+Smartsheet, for example, offers its team membership at $15 per user per month, and ProWorkflow offers its team services for just $20 a month per user.

 What free or open-source project management tools have worked well for you?
 Were there any programs that I didn’t include?
-Share them in the comments below!
 Please let me know your recommendations (I’d love to hear from you!) in the comments below!

 Looking for Project Management software?
 Check out Capterra's list of the best Project Management software solutions.